mavlink/mavlink-devguide/en/services/ftp.md

 This includes fields for holding the command that is being sent, the sequence number of the current FTP message (for multi-message data transfers), the size of information in the data part of the message etc.

+> [!TIP]
-> **Tip** Readers will note that the FTP payload format is very similar to the packet format used for serializing MAVLink itself.
+> Readers will note that the FTP payload format is very similar to the packet format used for serializing MAVLink itself.

 Below is the over-the-wire format for the payload part of the [FILE_TRANSFER_PROTOCOL](../messages/common.md#FILE_TRANSFER_PROTOCOL) message on PX4/_QGroundControl_.